Tim Burton's unrealized projects: Catwoman

 Batman Returns would be the last film in the Warner Bros.
 Batman film series that featured Burton and Michael Keaton as director and leading actor.
 With Batman Forever, Warner Bros. decided to go in a "lighter" direction to be more mainstream in the process of a family film.
 Burton had no interest in returning to direct a sequel, but was credited as producer.
 With Warner Bros. moving on development for Batman Forever in June 1993, a Catwoman spin-off was announced.
 Michelle Pfeiffer was to reprise her role, with the character not to appear in Forever because of her own spin-off.

 Burton became attached as director, while producer Denise Di Novi and writer Daniel Waters also returned.
 In January 1994, Burton was unsure of his plans to direct Catwoman or an adaptation of "The Fall of the House of Usher".
-On June 6, 1995, Waters turned in his Catwoman script to Warner Bros., the same day Batman Forever was released.
+On June 16, 1995, Waters turned in his Catwoman script to Warner Bros., the same day Batman Forever was released.
 Burton was still being courted to direct.
 Waters joked, "Turning it in the day Batman Forever opened may not have been my best logistical move, in that it's the celebration of the fun-for-the-whole-family Batman.
 Catwoman is definitely not a fun-for-the-whole-family script."
 In an August 1995 interview, Pfeiffer re-iterated her interest in the spin-off, but explained her priorities would be challenged as a mother and commitments to other projects.
 The film labored in development hell for years, with Pfeiffer replaced by Ashley Judd.
 The film ended up becoming the critically panned Catwoman (2004), starring Halle Berry.

 Batman Continues

 During the early development of the cancelled Catwoman spin-off, Burton expressed his interest in directing the third installment of the Batman film series that began with Batman in 1989, which would have been titled Batman Continues.
+But Warner Bros. was not interested in Tim Burton's return as director.
+Burton noted he was unsure about returning to direct, writing: "I don't think Warner Bros. wanted me to direct a third Batman.
+I even said that to them."
+Burton and Warner Bros. mutually agreed to part ways, though Burton would stay on as producer with Peter MacGregor-Scott.
 Warner Bros. was not happy with merchandise sales based on the second movie, they decided to change him and Burton put Joel Schumacher as the director of the third installment, leading to the release of Batman Forever, in which Burton was given top-billing producer credit, without being able to contribute ideas; only hiring director and screenplayers.